TUDelft-MUDE/book/book/multivariate/Correlation_and_Covariance.md

 ### Correlation

 A drawback of the covariance is that it has units.
-In some situations, it is desirable to compare the stregth of the joint association between different pairs of random variables that do not necessarily have the same units.
-In those ocasions, correlation coefficients can be applied.
+In some situations, it is desirable to compare the strength of the joint association between different pairs of random variables that do not necessarily have the same units.
+In those occasions, correlation coefficients can be applied.

 Pearson's correlation coefficient is the most widely used correlation coefficient as it assesses the linear correlation between two random variables.
-Pearson's correlation coeficient is defined as
+Pearson's correlation coefficient is defined as

 $$
 \rho = \frac{Cov(X_1, X_2)}{\sigma_{X_1}\sigma_{X_2}}=\frac{\sum_{i=1}^{n} (X_{1i} - \bar{X_1})(X_{2i} - \bar{X_2})}{\sqrt{\sum_{i=1}^{n} (X_{1i} - \bar{X_1})^2 \sum_{i=1}^{n} (X_{2i} - \bar{X_2})^2}}